allysonpfeil/Polynomial_Ridge_Regression/README.md

 So, after implementing a grid search on the hyperparameters (alpha and polynomial degree), the model achieved a coefficient of determination of 0.87 and a mean square error of 11.01.
 Afterwards, the model prints the function and outputs a graph through matplotlib.
 A simple linear regression line in red will also generate to show a simplification of the data visualization.

+In conclusion, I was satisfied with the CoD at 0.87, but further tuning could yield more favorable results.
+The following are examples of how to further increase association:
+- collect more data
+- reweigh the features and determine if all features are vital to defining the relationship
+- consider any missing or incomplete values
+- add additional parameters to the grid search to scan
+- consider alternate regression models